FuriosaAI showcases Gen 1 NPU at CVPR 2023 with live demo

 Share this article

-After making rapid progress on commercializing our first-gen Neural Processing Unit (NPU) for computer vision applications, FuriosaAI was excited to bring working cards and a live demo for the more than 10,000 attendees at this year’s CVPR conference in Vancouver.
+After making rapid progress on commercializing its first-gen Neural Processing Unit (NPU) for computer vision applications, FuriosaAI was excited to bring working cards and a live demo for the more than 10,000 attendees at this year’s CVPR conference in Vancouver.

 A commercial product, not just a proof of concept